 George Herbert is considered one of the finest Christian poets.
 Also remembered for his popular hymns, he was reputedly the most skilful and important devotional lyricist of his time.
 He studied in Cambridge and later became an Anglican priest and pastor.
 He was associated with the village of Leighton Bromswold in Cambridgeshire.
 Latterly, he became rector of Bemerton, near Salisbury.

 George Herbert was born into an artistic and wealthy family in Montgomery, Wales, in 1593, He was one of ten children, but at the age of three his father died.
-His mother moved the family to England, where she became a patron of the poet and clergyman John Donne.
+His mother moved the family to England, where she became a patron of the poet and clergyman, John Donne.

 Herbert received a good education that later led to his holding prominent positions at Cambridge University and in Parliament.

-Herbert instructed his friend to publish the poems if he thought they might “turn to the advantage of any dejected poor soul”, otherwise to burn them.
+Herbert instructed his friend to publish the poems if he thought they might “turn to the advantage of any dejected poor soul”.
+Otherwise he was to burn them.

 Herbert died in 1633.
 But Ferrar edited the manuscripts for publication, ensuring Herbert’s fame as a theological poet and hymn writer.

 Altogether Herbert wrote over 160 poems and a book on practical advice for rural clergy called The Country Parson.
 He also gathered together a number of witty sayings under the title Outlandish Proverbs.